 A key reason for this land price escalation in Australia (as well as in New Zealand, the United Kingdom, and the expensive markets of the United States and Canada) is that the market’s ability to quickly provide low priced new housing supply is being hampered by restrictive land use regulations, many of which have come into effect since the mid-1990s (Sydney has had long-standing limits on housing development on the urban fringe).
 Demographia describes the key features and consequences of restrictive housing markets as follows:

-More Restrictive Land Use Regulation relies on intrusive land use regulation, and includes markets where residential development (new construction) is strongly controlled by comprehensive plans or development limits.
-More restrictive land use regulation seeks to outlaw the liberal regulation that has produced middle-income housing affordability.
+More Restrictive Land Use Regulation uses urban containment policy or other mechanisms (such as comprehensive plans or development limits) to such an extent that the competitive market for land is not permitted to operate on the urban fringe.
+More restrictive land use regulation seeks to outlaw the liberal regulation that produced middle-income housing affordability.

 Urban containment strategies are the most important of more restrictive land use regulation.
 Generally, urban containment regulation is “plan-driven,” as planning departments and governments determine where new housing is allowed to be built.
 There is a “negative presumption,” with new development generally prohibited, except in limited areas where it is permitted by government plans.
 Typically, urban containment policies include urban containment boundaries and related variations (such as urban growth boundaries, green belts, urban service districts, “growth areas” and other strategies that substantially reduce the amount of land available for house building.
 Urban containment policy may also be characterized by terms such as “densification policy,” “compact development”, “urban consolidation”, “growth management” “and “smart growth.”